perevoscic/dancing-xristmas-tree/README.md

 # Dancing Xristmas Tree (Web AR)

-Open `index.html` through a local server to see a marker-based AR Christmas tree built with A-Frame + AR.js.
+Open `index.html` through a local server to see a marker-based AR Christmas tree built with three.js + AR.js.

 ## Quick start
 - Install any static server (if you have Node): `npx serve .`
 - Or with Python: `python -m http.server 8080`
 - Visit the served URL on your phone; allow camera access.
-- Point the camera at a Hiro marker: https://raw.githubusercontent.com/AR-js-org/AR.js/master/aframe/examples/marker-training/examples/hiro.png (print it or show it on another screen).
+- Point the camera at `pattern-2.png` (print it or show it on another screen).
+The matching tracker file is `pattern-2.patt`.

 You should see a blinking, gift-wrapped tree sitting on the marker.